alexgeraldo/aw-project/README.md

 # QRMeat Web Application Repository

-This Repository was created to support the development of a Web Application in the subject of Web Applications lectured by professor Pedro Antunes in the Faculty of Sciences of the University of Lisbon.
-QRMeat’s key feature is enabling users to quickly access  information about meat products via QR codes, including sustainability, processing details, nutritional value and user feedback.
-This repository contains architectural elements for both backend and frontend development as well as simple explanations and justifications for the decisions made.
-It also features an App Blueprint secction that connects both backend and frontend architectures in one easy to consult diagram for developers.
+This repository supports the development of a web application for the Web Applications course taught by Professor Pedro Antunes at the Faculty of Sciences, University of Lisbon.
+QRMeat’s primary feature is enabling users to quickly access information about meat products via QR codes.
+This includes details on sustainability, processing, nutritional value, and user feedback.
+The repository contains architectural elements for both backend and frontend development, with clear explanations and justifications for the decisions made.
+Additionally, it features an App Blueprint section that connects the backend and frontend architectures in easy-to-consult diagrams for developers.

 #### [Frontend](./front-end/)
 #### [Backend](./back-end/)